 Other attempts at finding a creative outlet were just as short-lived.
 I bought a little kit and explored wood carving, etching the word “DAD” into a block and sending it to him.
-(It looked like a four-year-old crafted it, which we laugh about now, though it still hangs above his workbench in the basement).
+(It looked like a four-year-old crafted it, and we laugh about it now, though it still hangs above his workbench in the basement).
 I enrolled in classes at a local community college in pursuit of yet another degree—this time in interior design, in the hopes of starting my own firm.
 But I ultimately ended the degree program early.
 I was asked to give a presentation in front of the class, which made me uncomfortable because of my voice condition, but more notably because I realized my heart wasn’t in it.
 I lacked the drive to push forward.

 I was racking up “failed” attempts at finding my passion, but at least one thing was clear: I had a creative urge that needed an outlet.
 I had promised myself the HR job would be temporary, and a year later, I needed to deliver on that.
-I still didn’t know what that my true calling was, or even if I had one, but figured if I had a different job—out in the world instead of spending monotonous days stuck in a cubicle—it could help me transition into whatever I was really meant to do.
+I still didn’t know what that my true calling was (or even if I had one), but figured if I had a different job—out in the world instead of spending monotonous days stuck in a cubicle—it could help me transition into whatever I was really meant to do.

 Though there were a ton of service jobs in Portland, they were very competitive and difficult to land.
-At the time, the city was known as the place twenty-somethings moved to “retire” and get by with a restaurant or bartending job.
+At the time, the city was known as the place twenty-somethings moved to to “retire” and get by with a restaurant or bartending job.
 I’d had a whole career in HR since my service days at Chi Chi’s.
 But when I saw a listing for Zach’s Shack, a hot dog joint not too far from my apartment on the southeast side of the city, I went for it.
 I needed a change.
 If it had to be hot dogs, so be it.

 “Shack” really was an accurate name.
 There were no more than eight little tables and a small bar up front, managed by a single bartender, and a cooking station in the back, managed by the cook: me.
 I’d stand there in my apron, sweating and covered in grease (there was no A/C), constantly making sure the buns were steamed to the perfect softness, the hot dogs were plentiful, and the fries were hot.

-The busiest time was 1:00 AM.
+The busiest time was 1:00 a.m.
 After the bars closed, tipsy twenty-somethings would come flooding in for a late-night dog and a nightcap, and the line often stretched out the door.
-During my 10-or-so-hour shift, I prepped the hot dogs and toppings, assembled orders in plastic red baskets, carried them up to the bar and called out in my often broken or strained voice over the drunken conversation.
-“Vegan dog for Joe!
+During my ten-or-so-hour shift, I prepped the hot dogs and toppings, assembled orders in red plastic baskets, carried them up to the bar and called out in my often broken or strained voice over the drunken conversation, “Vegan dog for Joe!
 Joe!
 JOE!”
 It was a scene.
 By the time I got home after a shift and peeled off my grease-soaked, hot dog-smelling clothes and collapsed into bed, the sun would be coming up.

 You’ll feel when you’ve found it